d3jawu/ectype/README.md

 Ectype files must begin with `"use ectype"`.
 If a file is missing this directive, the analyzer will assume it is an untyped JavaScript file and ignore it.

-Once it passes the linter/type-checker you can run an Ectype file directly.
+Once it passes the linter/type-checker, you can run an Ectype file directly.

-See test cases and demo.js for examples.
+See DEMO.js for a quick intro.
 Full documentation is coming later as the language matures.

 # Development